cloudfoundry/diego-release/examples/aws/README.md

 You can ignore any files with a `crl` or `csr` extension.

 The certificates in `consul-certs` are used to set SSL properties for the consul VMs, and the certificates in `bbs-certs` and `etcd-certs` are used to set SSL properties on the Diego etcd cluster and BBS API servers.
+Finally, certificates in `rep-certs` are used to secure communication between the `Auctioneer`, `BBS` and the `Rep`

-####<a name="generating-ssh-proxy-host-key"></a>Generating SSH Proxy Host Key and Fingerprint
+#### <a name="generating-ssh-proxy-host-key"></a>Generating SSH Proxy Host Key and Fingerprint

 To enable SSH access to CF instances running on Diego, generate a host key and fingerprint for the SSH proxy as follows, entering an empty string for the passphrase when prompted: